← back

 "Which conversation was it?"
 This searches session-level embeddings — each session is represented by all its user messages concatenated together.
 Good for finding which project and which session touched a topic.

-$ session-search.py search "Docker networking bridge configuration"
+$ scripts/search.sh search "Docker networking bridge configuration"

 SESSION SEARCH: "Docker networking bridge configuration"